 This means that as the wavelength of 2√3 is divided by √1.5, the curvature suddenly changes from a 2:1 to a 1:1 ratio, forming a near perfect curvature as it reaches saturation point.
 This might seem like a strange geometric coincidence, but there is a slightly deeper significance to this nature.

 We can plot a graph of frequency against wavelength squared.
 What we find is that as the wavelength decreases, the frequency increases proportionally.
-Once the value of 5 amps is reached, the frequency now holds the same value as the starting wavelength, which just happens to be the sweet spot of 120-122 nm.
+Once the value of 5 amps is reached, the frequency now holds the same value as the starting wavelength, which just happens to be the sweet spot between 120-122 nm.
 Furthermore, we can see that the square of the wavelength falls to the initial value of the frequency, the value for amps will equal √8.

 We can also plot the value for the resistance for the circuit against the voltage and current.
 As the 1:2 ratio is maintained up to 2V and 4mA, the resistance maintains a proportional relationship of 5 Ohms.
 Between 2-3 Volts, we see a sharp curvature, after which Amps changes places with resistance to hold a consistent value of 5 mA.
 This means that as the voltage increases, the ratio to resistance now becomes 1:2, and amps remain at its saturation value of 5 mA.